pramodith/definition_understanding/README.md

 ## Getting Started

+1. Set up environment variables:
+   - Copy `.env.example` to `.env` in the project root:
+     ```bash
+     cp .env.example .env
+     # On Windows (PowerShell):
+     copy .env.example .env
+     ```
+   - Edit `.env` to fill in your HuggingFace token and any other required variables.

-1. Set up the environment:
+2. Set up the environment:
 ```
 Install uv if not already installed:
 pip install uv